 Over the years, osteopathy has become synonymous with the treatment of spinal pain.
 After all, back pain is common, and it affects daily life dramatically.

-It is important to realise that an osteopath is a generalist and not a specialist.
-We don’t specialise in treating one thing because that would be entirely at odds with the way that an osteopath sees human beings and the way that their body functions as an integrated whole.
+However, in reality, osteopathy also helps pain and dysfunction in other parts of the body.
+An osteopath is a generalist and not a specialist.
+We don’t treat just one thing because that would be entirely at odds with the way that an osteopath understand the human body and how it functions as an integrated whole.

-Osteopathy is a system of manual medicine (meaning we mainly treat with our hands), developed in the early part of the 20th century, that treats dysfunction anywhere in the human body through a focus on the musculoskeletal system and its neurological, vascular and visceral interactions.
-Nowadays osteopathy is seen as one of the various forms of manual (or manipulative) therapy; however, there is a lot more to osteopathy than this.
-Indeed, osteopathy is quite a ‘broad church’!
+Osteopathy is a system of manual medicine, which means we mainly treat with our hands.
+Developed in the early part of the 20th century, it helps dysfunction anywhere in the human body through a focus on the musculoskeletal system and its neurological, vascular and visceral interactions.